Distinguished Delta Chi Alumni

 Bartels Hall’s Richard M. Ramin Multipurpose Room and the Ramin Family Administration Center are named for Brother Ramin ’51, who served as a Cornell vice president for 24 years.

-Dekes killed in WWI and WWII are included in the university memorials between Baker Tower and in the entrance of Annabelle Taylor Hall.
+Dekes killed in WWI and WWII are included in the university memorials located between Lyon and McFadden Halls, and in the entrance of Annabel Taylor Hall.

 This is the recognition given to those Dekes who have made the most significant contribution to the Delta Chi chapter.
 The Decem Vir is named after the ten Dekes who formed the chapter in 1870.
 It consists of alumni who have been critical to the growth and health of ΔΚΕ.